 BA Musical Theatre is a unique two-year intensive programme which offers practical training that will equip participants in the ‘triple-threat’ disciplines of acting, singing and dancing.

 By working with industry professionals, the BA Musical Theatre will offer young performers an excellent, industry-relevant, focused course of study.
 The course teachers are committed to developing creative, independent, thinking artists; artists relevant to the industry.

 UWTSD Cardiff wishes to see this course provide talented and focused professional graduates for stages across Wales and beyond.
-The course’s structure is ambitious and the experiences gained by the students will be rich, timely and varied, which will ensure they are prepared thoroughly for a Musical Theatre Career.
+The course’s structure is ambitious, and the experiences gained by the students will be rich, timely and varied, which will ensure they are prepared thoroughly for a Musical Theatre career.

-Book an Open Day Book a Taster Day Request Information Apply Now
+Book an Open Day

 Why choose this course?